 Thanks for the Memories: Bob Hope and His All-Star Pacific Tour

 Take a seat in the crowd as Bob Hope takes the stage, just as he did during WWII to entertain the troops.
-This lively reenactment takes you there as Bob Hope presents Judy Garland, Mickey Rooney, the Andrews Sisters, Deanna Durbin, Carmen Miranda, and Frances Langford, bringing levity and music to war-zone islands during WWII.
-A talented cast of 14 including our Victory Swing Band perform many nostalgic gems such as Boogie Woogie Bugle Boy, How About You, I’ll Be Seeing You, Somewhere Over the Rainbow, and, of course, Thanks for the Memories.
+This lively reenactment takes you there as Bob Hope presents a bevy of beauties: Judy Garland, the Andrews Sisters, Deanna Durbin, Carmen Miranda, and Frances Langford, bringing levity and music to war-zone islands during WWII.
+A talented cast of 14 including our Victory Swing Band perform many nostalgic gems such as Boogie Woogie Bugle Boy, Stormy Weather, I’ll Be Seeing You, Somewhere Over the Rainbow, and, of course, Thanks for the Memories.